Sunday, January 19, 2020

 Scoob Poster

 There will be two new animated movies in May.
 The first, from Warner Animation Group, the creators of The LEGO Movies, Storks, and Smallfoot, comes Scoob!
 It will be a CGI reboot of the world-famous mystery-solving mutt Scooby-Doo.
 The animation for Scoob will be done at Reel FX, the same studio behind Free Birds, The Book of Life, and Uglydolls.
-Too bad neither Grey Griffen or Kate Micucci, the modern day voice actresses of Daphne Blake and Velma Dinkley, won't return.
+Too bad neither Grey Griffen or Kate Micucci, the modern-day voice actresses of Daphne Blake and Velma Dinkley, won't return.

 Image result for Sponge on the Run theatrical poster"